- What is implantation?

 How To Confirm If Your Implantation Is Successful?

-The only way to confirm your pregnancy is through a pregnancy test.
+The only way to confirm your pregnancy is through a pregnancy test (serum beta hCG/ urine).
 If you notice any spotting, i.e., implantation bleeding, wait for about three days and take a home pregnancy test.
 The later you take the test, the more are the chances of getting an accurate result as your hCG levels increase.

 Another way of confirming implantation is going for a sonogram to know if the embryo is attached to the uterine wall.
-After three to four weeks of implantation, you can see the fetus in the uterus.
-However, sonogram could have an adverse effect on the sensitive process of implantation and fetal development.
+After three to four weeks of implantation, you can see the fetus in the uterus on sonogram.

 Experiencing signs, but got a negative test result?